-A written determination of concurrence of eligibility for Section 401 Water Quality Certification prior to the start of construction from the Commissioner is required for all Pre-Construction Notification (PCN) activities.
-Applicants seeking a written concurrence of eligibility for PCN activities must submit an application to the Connecticut Department of Energy and Environmental Protection (CT DEEP) on such form as the Commissioner may prescribe and with such information as the Commissioner deems necessary to fulfill the purposes of Section 401 of the Federal Clean Water Act.
-Upon completion of the review and evaluation of such application, the Commissioner will issue either a written concurrence of eligibility determination of Section 401 Certification upon such terms, limitations or conditions as the Commissioner deems necessary, or a written determination that an individual (regular) Section 401 Water Quality Certification is required for the proposed activity-(ies).
+A written determination of concurrence of eligibility for Section 401 WQC prior to the start of construction from the CT DEEP Commissioner is required for all PCN activities.
+Applicants seeking a written concurrence of eligibility for PCN activities must apply to the CT DEEP on such form as the Commissioner may prescribe and with such information as the Commissioner deems necessary to fulfill the purposes of Section 401 of the Federal CWA.
+Upon completion of the review and evaluation of such application, the Commissioner will issue either a written concurrence of eligibility determination of Section 401 Certification upon such terms, limitations or conditions as the Commissioner deems necessary, or a written determination that an individual (regular) Section 401 WQC is required for the proposed activity.

-The U.S. EPA granted WQC for activities located on lands within the boundaries of an Indian Reservation.
+The EPA granted WQC for activities located on lands within the boundaries of an Indian Reservation.

-2. Self-Verification Review Category:
+2. Self-Verification Review Category

 - a.
-Self-Verification An application to the Corps is not required.
-However, submittal of a Self-Verification package to the Corps in accordance with Section 2. c. below, at least two weeks prior to commencement of work authorized by these GPs, is required. - b.
-Eligibility Criteria Activities in Connecticut and lands located within the boundaries of an Indian reservation that meet the following criteria are eligible under Self-verification of this General Permit if they: - are subject to Corps jurisdiction (See Appendix B General Condition 2); - meet the criteria of Self-Verification in the attached Appendix A General Permits; and - meet the applicable Appendix B General Conditions (GCs) of the GPs.
+Notification: An application to the USACE is not required.
+However, submittal of a SVNF and required accompanying materials to USACE and CT DEEP in accordance with Section 2(c) below, at least two weeks prior to commencement of work authorized by these GPs, is required. - b.
+Eligibility Criteria: Activities in Connecticut and tribal lands that meet the following criteria are eligible under SV of this GP if they: - Are subject to USACE jurisdiction (see Appendix B, GC 2); - Meet the SV criteria in Appendix A General Permits; - Meet the requirements of the applicable GCs in Appendix B; - Meet all other applicable terms and conditions of these GPs; and - Result in no more than minimal impacts to the aquatic environment.

-Project proponents seeking Self-Verification authorizations must comply with all the General Conditions and other relevant federal laws such as the National Historic Preservation Act (NHPA), the Endangered Species Act (ESA) and the Wild and Scenic Rivers Act.
-Consequently applicant consultation with the Corps and outside experts such as the State Historic Preservation Office (Connecticut Department of Economic and Community Development), Connecticut Indian Tribes (See Appendix D) and the National Park Service is required for self-verification, when there is a likelihood of the presence of resources of concern and the proposed work has the potential to affect these resources.
-Applicants should review the General Conditions in Appendix B for all the requirements.
-Projects with potential to affect these resources will be subject to review under pre-construction notification process in Section 3. below.
+Project proponents seeking authorization under these GPs by qualifying for SV must comply with all GCs and other relevant federal laws such as the National Historic Preservation Act (NHPA), the Endangered Species Act (ESA) and the Wild and Scenic Rivers Act.
+Consequently, applicant consultation with USACE and outside experts such as the Connecticut State Historic Preservation Office (SHPO), which is the Connecticut Department of Economic and Community Development in Connecticut, Connecticut Native American Indian tribes (see Appendix D) and the National Park Service, is required for SV eligible activities when there is a likelihood of the presence of resources of concern and the proposed work has the potential to affect these resources.
+Federal agencies should follow their own procedures for complying with the above requirements and shall provide USACE with the appropriate documentation to demonstrate compliance with those requirements for both SV and PCN review.